lzqlzzq/moirae/README.md

 print(moirae.NODES)  # {'AddMul': <class '__main__.AddMul'>}
 ```
 ## Execute One Node
 You can eagerly execute the node.
-The result would be returned as the node is executed.
+The result would be returned as the node is successfully executed. `Moirea` will check if the output is match `Node.Output`.
 ```[python]
 # Initialize node instance
 add_mul_instance1 = AddMul(coef=2.)